This article was updated on July 26, 2018.

 How are you looking for new talent?
-Jobvite reports that more than half of recruiters use or plan to use a mobile career site for recruiting efforts.
+Jobvite reports that 45 percent of recruiters use a mobile career site for recruiting efforts.
 If you give people a way to apply online, attach their resume remotely and connect with recruiters through mobile, you've got a far better chance of attracting top-tier talent.
 It's also worth noting that mobile application portals are a huge draw to those looking for seasonal work, especially among millennials.

 Make Onboarding Easy

 Another way to leverage mobile solutions for HR is to ditch hard copy handbooks and other onboarding resources in favor of online portals optimized for mobile access.
 Especially considering that, according to ADP's study, The Human Touch: Driving Onboarding Success, "only 21% of employees were 'extremely satisfied' with their organization's onboarding effort."